Late Payment of Commercial Debts (Interest) Act 1998: Compensation chargeable

 (a) for a debt less than £1000, the sum of £40;

 (b) for a debt of £1000 or more, but less than £10,000, the sum of £70;

 (c) for a debt of £10,000 or more, the sum of £100.

 Ousting the statutory interest

-Parties cannot contract out of the Act's provisions.

-However, it is possible to oust the statutory interest requirements, and hence of the compensation provisions, if the contract provides a substantial remedy for late payment, sufficient either for the purpose of compensating the supplier for late payment or for deterring late payment.
+It is possible contractually to oust the statutory interest requirements, and hence of the compensation provisions, where the contract provides a substantial remedy for late payment, sufficient either for the purpose of compensating the supplier for late payment or for deterring late payment.
 The meaning of "substantial remedy" will depend on circumstances and as developed in case law.
 Suppliers can be expected in time to delete other remedies (except against non-business buyers) and rely exclusively on the Act's generous provisions.
+Apart from this, the parties cannot contract out of the Act's provisions.